Kinds of types in Scala, part 2: take type, return type or type parameters

 Type constructors and parametric types

-We can think of type as a set.
-But we can also think of function as a set, a set of parameters-returned value pairs.
-This lets us also thinks of a function signature as a type: a set of all possible sets of such pairs that arguments belong to one type and returned value to the other (where first value from a pair in unique within set):
+We can think of a type as a set.
+But we can also think of a function as a set, a set of parameter-returned value pairs.
+This lets us also think of a function signature as a type: a set of all possible sets of such pairs where arguments belong to one type and the returned value to another (where the first value from a pair is unique within the set):

 A little bit mind-numbing, but not as much as the next discovery: we could pass a set as an argument of a function and receive another set as a returned value.